Brian Cox – Por Que Precisamos Dos Exploradores

 lived out their lives.

-viveram suas vidas.
+viveu suas vidas.

 The aggregates of joy and suffering

-Os agregados de alegria e sofrimento
+As somas de alegria e sofrimento,

 thousands of confident religions,